ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/basic_demo/README.md

 **2. Declare Logic:** Copy `customomizations/declare_logic` over `logic/declare_logic`

-Rules are an executable design.
-Note they map exactly to our natural language design (shown in comments) - readable by business users.

 **3. Test: Start the Server, and use the Admin App to add an Order and Item**

 Observe the rules firing in the console log, as shown in the next screen shot.